geminis2001/CleaningData/CodeBook.md

 ###Code Book

 tidyData_MnSd.txt have this data:

-1. subject : if of the volunteer.
+1. `subject` : if of the volunteer.
 The values are from 1 to 30
-2. activity: the activity that the volunteer did. values =WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING
+2. `activity`: the activity that the volunteer did. values =WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING

 the measures: